When Should You Put a Christmas Cactus in the Dark?

 When Should You Put a Christmas Cactus in the Dark

-If you’re looking to make the most out of your Christmas Cactus this holiday season, timing is everything.
-Manipulating the amount of darkness this plant receives could be the secret to more vibrant flowers at the right time around Christmas!
+If you are looking to make the most out of your Christmas Cactus this holiday season, timing is everything.
+Controlling the amount of darkness this plant receives could be the secret to more lively flowers at the right time around Christmas!
 So, When Should You Put a Christmas Cactus in the Dark?
 Let’s find out!

 The Role of Darkness